wenwen0319/wenwen0319.github.io/aboutme.md

 ### My Education

-- Sep 2018 to now         Northeastern University, Master of Science in Electrical & Computer Engineering
+- Sep 2018 to May 2020    Northeastern University, Master of Science in Electrical & Computer Engineering
 - Sep 2014 to Jun 2018    Shanghai Jiao Tong University, Bachelor of Enigneering, Bachelor of Economics